-As explained in United States v.
+In United States v.
 Cardinal Growth, L.P., No. 11 cv 4071 (N.D.
 Ill.
 Feb.
-23, 2015), in federal court, the presumption is that the responding party must bear the expense of complying with discovery requests unless the expense is “significant.”
-If the subpoenas is issued in a state court court matter, a state statute or court rule may shift the costs of subpoena compliance to the requesting party.
+23, 2015) the court observed that responding parties presumptively bear the expense of complying with discovery requests unless the expense is “significant.”
+If the subpoena is issued in a state court matter, a state statute or court rule may shift the costs of subpoena compliance to the requesting party (see below).

 In Cardinal Growth, the Small Business Administration sued Cardinal after it failed to repay loans.
 The court appointed the SBA as receiver and permitted it to marshal Cardinal’s assets and business records.
 As a result, the SBA requested documents from attorneys who represented Cardinal in prior business transactions.

 The law firm produced the documents, but sought reimbursement for over $44,000 spent complying with the subpoena.
 Much of the costs were charges from an e-discovery vendor to collect and search electronically stored information (ESI), including e-mails relating to Cardinal.
 The court denied the reimbursement request.

 Although the law firm petitioned for costs under Fed.
 R. Civ.
 P. 45, the rule governing third party subpoenas, it did not apply because the SBA’s document request was based on a court order permitting the SBA to collect Cardinal’s business records.
 Regardless, the court concluded that even if Rule 45 applied, it would not authorize the payment of the law firm’s costs because when a non-party produces documents pursuant to a federal subpoena, the responding party bears the expense of compliance.